 Does LOC test for specific drugs?
 Certain drug categories usually induce lack of convergence.
 They include central nervous system depressants, inhalants, dissociative anesthetics, and cannabis.

 How does Advanced Roadside Impaired Driving Enforcement compare to Drug Evaluation and Classification (DEC)?

 There’s a progression between each of the impaired driving enforcement programs:

 - Standardized field sobriety tests are the foundation.

 - Advanced roadside impaired driving enforcement is the intermediate level.

 - The final stage is the drug evaluation and classification program.

 In similar fashion to ARIDE, the DEC program trains officers to be Drug Recognition Experts (DREs) to help prevent crashes and avoid deaths and injuries by improving enforcement of drug impaired driving investigations.
 DRE training requires 72 hours of classroom training, field certifications, a comprehensive final knowledge examination, and participation in continuing education classes.

-Contact Meyer Van Severen, S.C. immediately if arrested for drunk driving, OWI, or DWI
+Contact Van Severen Law Office immediately if arrested for drunk driving, OWI, or DWI

-To conclude, the drunk driving defense attorneys at Meyer Van Severen, S.C. understand field sobriety tests and how to challenge them.
+To conclude, the drunk driving defense attorneys at Van Severen Law Office understand field sobriety tests and how to challenge them.
 If you’re facing an OWI or DWI due to drunk driving, drugged driving, or both, contact us at (414) 270-0202.
 Our defense attorneys work around the clock defending individuals facing charges just like yours.
 In any event, we answer phones 24/7.
 Even if arrested on the weekend or after traditional business hours, do not hesitate to call.